pchunduri6/stargazers-reloaded/README.md

 If you want to generate different insights with other column names, you can modify the prompt and the `StringToDataframe` function in [string_to_dataframe.py](functions/string_to_dataframe.py).

 4. **Improving insights**: GPT-3.5 does not work well for all the columns.
 For example, it cannot categorize user interests into popular topics of interest effectively.
 To improve the quality of the insights, we use a Cascade of LLMs to generate insights for the `topics_of_interest` column.
-While the query above generates a broad list of topics of interest, we use the more powerful GPT-4 to generate a more focused list of topics of interest.
-Additionally, we also batch input rows to GPT-4 to further reduce the cost of the query.
+First, the GPT-3.5 query above generates a broad list of topics of interest.
+The semi-organized results are then processed by the more powerful GPT-4 model to generate a more focused list.

 ```Plain Text
 --- Prompt to GPT-4